emw8105/emw8105/README.md

 - I'm interested in various fields relating to CS, at the moment I'm curious about Cyber Security opportunities
 - I'm actively pursuing internships for the coming summer and have a desire to continue my industry experience

+I've uploaded various projects and assignments from my time in school to demonstrate my skills, as well as various personal projects, hope you enjoy some of my projects and my work

-Hope you enjoy some of my projects and my work, please reach out if there's anything you're interested in that I'm involved with!
+Please reach out if there's anything you're interested in that I'm involved with!

 <!---
 emw8105/emw8105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.